 A family man married to a vicar, Rory and his family lives in a home formerly owned by Napoleon III and is a trustee of the Benjamin Franklin House (London) and of Rochester Cathedral.

 Rory’s almost instinctive understanding of the possibilities provided by digital technology and the internet helps him give audiences insight into advertising practices that work.
 His engaging, enthusiastic style captures and captivates, making ideas come to life.
 Rory specializes in branding, behaviour analysis, identifying your target audience, and leadership.

-Rory is a recognised name in the marketing industry, both tradtional and digital who speaks with authority on branding, behavioral economics, data analysis and creative fact based thinking.
-His keynotes are presented with an array of relevant slides and short videos and told in an easy and uncomplicated mannner that all can easily undertand.
-With all clients Rory does his own research, speaks with and prepares his keynote presentations on an individualised basis.
+Rory is a recognised name in the marketing industry, both traditional and digital who speaks with authority on branding, behavioural economics, data analysis and creative fact-based thinking.
+His keynotes are presented with an array of relevant slides and short videos and told in an easy and uncomplicated manner that all can easily understand.
+With all clients, Rory does his own research, speaks with and prepares his keynote presentations on an individualised basis.

 “Rory touches on an interesting topic which is mechanistic innovation and blooms into perception…”

 “Rory is the original advocate of '360-degree branding,' a persuasive and charismatic speaker and has a tremendous knack for making ideas come to life in an easily digestible way.
 He has been walking the walk longer than anyone.”